 49. Sovran, B. et al. Enterobacteriaceae are essential for the modulation of colitis severity by fungi.
 Microbiome 6, 152 (2018).

-Figure legends
+FIGURE LEGENDS

 Figure 1.
 Multi-cohorts analysis identified a set of intestinal fungi strongly associated with CRC. (a) Among 296 non-rare abundance candidates, the meta-analysis significant of fungi (n = 33, FDR < 0.01; n = 74, FDR < 0.1) derived from Mann-Whitney U test and adjusted the p-value with the conservative Bonferroni correction. (b) The code set (n = 33) performance across cohorts.
 The heatmaps revealed the two-sided Wilcoxon test and generalized fold change within individual studies. (c) The core set (n = 33) with pair fold change among all cohorts.
 The blue and red bar represent the enriched- and depleted-CRC fungi, respectively.
 And highlight the candidates whose fold change is larger than two times or less than a half. (d) Violin graph for the two outstanding performance fungi, A. rambellii and A. kawachii, in different studies.
 The healthy control and CRC groups are shown by green and red colors, respectively.